 The disadvantage of this option is that you do have to look after and care for the cat.
 Cats will also quite happily bring a dead rat to your door.
 Although they will kill rats and mice they don’t eat them, so you could ed up with a few dead ones at your back door.

-Alternative 3 - Cat Urine Sprays
+4. Cat Urine Sprays

-Don't spray it in your home or you will lose friends pretty quickly.
+Just don’t spray it in your home or you will lose friends pretty quickly.

-We suggest some alternatives above, and any of those is better than using cat litter.
+I suggest some alternatives above, and any of those is better than using cat litter.